 Three overlapping areas come readily to mind when thinking of ways in which Christians are often tempted to steal - stealing by wasting or abusing, stealing time, and stealing from God.
 We steal from others when we abuse things we borrow.
-We steal from our parents or our school when we waste supplies or abuse furniture.
 We steal from people when we waste their time by lack of punctuality.
-We steal time from others when we engage in disruptive behavior in class that prevents others from learning.
+We steal from employers or the government when we waste supplies or abuse public property.
 We steal from employers when we waste time that is supposed to be spent in working.
 We steal from God when we abuse His gifts, waste the time He has given us, or refuse to give Him what rightfully belongs to Him (Malachi 3:8-10).
-All of these practices are violations of the Eighth Commandment and should be recognized as such by Christians, though they are often ignored because they are so commonplace.
+All of these are violations of the Eighth Commandment and should be recognized as such by Christians, though they are often ignored because they are such common practices.